-After analysis of contracts, invoices and landfill closure reports, the emissions sources in Table 7 have been identified and excluded from the GHG emissions inventory.
+After analysis of contracts, invoices and landfill closure reports, the emissions sources in Table 8 have been identified and excluded from the GHG emissions inventory.
 The Programme applies a de minimus of 1% where emissions sources less than 1% of the entire inventory may be excluded provided that in total, they are not greater than 5% of the entire inventory.
 Inventories should aim to include 95% or more of the emissions sources within the designated boundary.
 The programme sets a materiality threshold of 5%.
 This means errors or omissions should not exceed 5% of the total inventory within the designated boundary.

-Table 7: GHG emissions sources excluded from the inventory.
+Table 8: GHG emissions sources excluded from the inventory.

-Business unit GHG emissions source GHG emissions level scope Reason for exclusion Wastewater Wood pellet freight Scope 3 (mandatory) Contract for supply specifies product is responsibility of supplier until delivered Water Water treatment chemicals freight Scope 3 (mandatory) No specific freight charge applied on invoices.
+Business unit GHG emissions source GHG emissions level scope Reason for exclusion Water and Wastewater Treatment Wood pellet freight Scope 3 (mandatory) Contract for supply specifies product is responsibility of supplier until delivered Water and Wastewater Treatment Water treatment chemicals freight Scope 3 (mandatory) No specific freight charge applied on invoices.
 Also volume 10 - 15 tonnes per month moved within the North Island is likely to be de minimus.
 The Council has no other significant regular freight.
 Operations Closed landfills - Ōtaki and Waikanae Scope 1 Ōtaki Landfill closed 1995, Waikanae Landfill closed 2003.
 In line with programme emission calculation methods, any emissions that are occurring from waste deposited prior to the inventory period would be considered not to have emissions as the programme uses a calculation approach whereby all emissions are considered to have occurred at time of disposal.
-Operations Partly closed landfill - Otaihanga Scope 1 Closed to the public in 2008, still used to dispose of Wastewater sludge and screenings.
+Operations Partly closed landfill - Otaihanga Scope 1 Closed to the public in 2008, still used to dispose of sludge and screenings.
 Convention adopted for these is to account for all future emissions in the year of disposal, based on mass of material deposited.
-Operations Transport of waste from transfer stations to Hokio Landfill Scope 3 (additional) It has been identified that this could be calculated, but it is not mandatory (i.e. it is part of 'other' emissions).
-Council will seek to calculate these emissions in future reporting periods.
-General Council Capital Projects embodied carbon Scope 3 (one time, additional) Calculation done for certain materials to be used for new Aquatic Centre under construction in 2012 -13, which is likely to Council's largest project for some time.
-Analysis will not be carried out on past projects but improvement plan will seek to measure embodied carbon of future projects.
+Operations Freight of office and public litter bin waste from Otaihanga transfer station to Levin and Bonny Glen Landfills Scope 3 (mandatory) Council's responsibility for this waste in terms of freight ends at the transfer station.
+General Council Capital projects embodied carbon Scope 3 (one time, additional) Council will seek to measure embodied carbon for future projects of significant scale.